 Book Conferences and Graffiti Walls

 Another fun and easy way to highlight great books is with a graffiti wall.
 You can give kids index cards to decorate with the book’s information and have them staple it to your wall (like a collage), but you might also be surprised to learn that graffiti walls are a great tool for classroom review before a big test.
 Search graffiti wall on Pinterest for more uses.
 Here’s an example of what one might look like if kids share their favorite books.

-Schoolwide Literacy Event Board
+Schoolwide Celebrations for Literacy Event Board